Additional Instructions, Precautions and Policies

 Children that require prescription glasses must have a headband to hold the glasses in place during the event.
 If the glasses must be removed for the swim there will be a volunteer available to hold the glasses.
 Athletes who choose to wear non-prescription sunglasses during the bike and run should consider a headband but it is not mandatory.

-The weather in June can be hot and it is vital that your child consume water to prevent dehydration.
+The weather can be hot and it is vital that your child consume water to prevent dehydration.
 There will be water available before, on the course, and following the event.
 It is suggested that you place a full water bottle in your child’s transition area and remind him/her to drink during transition.
 They also should be reminded to drink at the various aid stations and following the event.
 Any child showing signs of dehydration should be brought to the Medical Tent.

 Athletes not finishing the event will receive a participant’s medal.
 Non-finishers will have no posted times.

 Athletes that finish the race but do not complete the total distance of the course (e.g., less than the required laps, short-cutting the course) will be disqualified.
 Unsportsman-like conduct is also grounds for disqualification.
 Volunteers will be monitoring the course and Transition Area for infractions.
 Disqualified athletes will receive a participation medal but will be ineligible for podium awards (i.e., 1st, 2nd, 3rd place in age group) and will not have their times posted.

 The upper age limit is 15 years old at the time of the event.
 There is no set lower age limit but parents/guardians should assess the child’s abilities to complete the prescribed course.
 The Kids Triathlon is conducted to be a positive experience and no child should be entered that is not going to benefit from the experience.
 Being asked to perform beyond one’s abilities may not be a positive experience.

 The parent/guardian of a physically challenged athlete should contact the event organizers to make arrangement for any special needs.

 There are no relay teams.
 Only one athlete is permitted per race number.